GabDug/ISN-Twitter/README.md

     - Guidelines for forms layout page 305

 ## Setup
-Put the tokens in a file "secrets", as explained in the "secret_example" file
+Put the tokens in a file "assets/app_tokens", as explained in the "assets/app_tokens" file

 ## License